Nagendra1997/dummypy/README.md

 Make sure that the Python package distutils is installed before continuing.
 For example, in Debian GNU/Linux, installing python-dev also installs distutils.

-### Linux, BSD and macOS
-- On Linux, and BSDs, you will need a C compiler (such as GCC).

 #### Debian/Ubuntu
 ```
 apt-get install libffi-dev python-dev python3-dev